DanielLecorchick/College-Football-Picks/README.txt

 Weekly Results will show each users record for the previous week.

 Season Leaderboard will showcase each users total score for the season.

+Later on I will utilize a Raspberry Pi to host the website for access anytime anywhere.